Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • It is also recommended to carry out immunotherapy, which promotes the production of blocking antibodies to external stimuli.

-• For severe and prolonged allergies, drugs with corticosteroids are used.
-But this is an extreme measure, since such medicines can be taken only in limited quantities and for a short time, and the course of treatment should be stopped gradually.
-Medication with corticosteroids is used only if there is no other way to eliminate the signs of allergy.
+• With severe and prolonged allergies, drugs with corticosteroids are used.
+But this last resort, since such medicines can only be taken in limited quantities and not long time and treatment should be discontinued gradually.
+Medications with corticosteroids are used only if there is no other way to eliminate the signs of an allergy.

-• They strive to cleanse the patient's body of toxins as much as possible.
-For this, sorbent preparations are prescribed, such as activated carbon, Enterosgel, Polysorb and Polyphepan.
+• The body of the patient seeks to cleanse as much as possible of toxins.
+For this, sorbent preparations are prescribed, such as Activated carbon, Enterosgel, Polysorb and Polyphepan.

-• Less commonly, blood purification is used, such as invasive methods such as plasmapheresis.
+• Less often, blood purification is used, for example, such invasive methods as plasmapheresis.

-Allergy symptoms lead to the production of large amounts of histamine.
-Therefore, to combat inflammation of the eyes, skin and respiratory organs, antihistamines are prescribed.
+Allergy symptoms entail the production of large amounts of histamine.
+Therefore, in order to overcome inflammation of the eyes, skin and respiratory organs, antihistamines are prescribed.
 There are currently three generations of these medicines.

-Below we provide data on the drugs that exist on the modern pharmacological market, consider their positive and negative sides.
-It should be noted that the information provided in this article is of a purely informative nature, and only a qualified doctor can prescribe a particular remedy.
+Below we will provide data on the drugs that exist on the modern pharmacological market, consider their positive and negative sides.
+It should be noted that the information provided in this article is purely informative in nature, and only a qualified doctor can prescribe the intake of this or that remedy.

-At the moment, 3rd generation antihistamines (metabolites) are considered the most effective remedy against allergies.
-They quickly eliminate the signs of an allergic reaction, do not cause drowsiness, cardiotoxic or sedative effects.
-In addition, they do not disrupt the functioning of the central nervous system, so they can be given to children from two years of age and to adults who work with mechanisms and need constant concentration of attention.
+At the moment the most effective tool antihistamines of the 3rd generation (metabolites) are considered against allergies.
+They quickly eliminate signs of an allergic reaction, do not cause drowsiness, cardiotoxic or sedative effects.
+In addition, they do not disrupt the functioning of the central nervous system, so they can be given to children from two years old and adults who work with mechanisms and need constant concentration.

-Allergy drugs of the new generation include Cetirizine, Loratadin, Ebastin, Acelastin, Astemizole, Akrivastin and others.
+New generation allergy drugs include Cetirizine, Loratadine, Ebastine, Acelastine, Astemizol, Akrivastine and others.
 Cetirizine () and Loratadine are considered the most effective for oral administration.
-As an external agent, Acelastine is most often used in the form of a nasal spray and eye drops.
+As an external agent, Acelastin is most often used in the form of a nasal spray and eye drops.

 The main advantage of metabolites is that they can be taken for a long time, for example, to treat long-term allergic manifestations: